n21rl/islands-net/src/site/notes/Organisations/The Crew.md

 {"dg-publish":true,"permalink":"/organisations/the-crew/"}
 ---

-The crew are the employees of the party aboard the Asteroidea/Star and Dove.
+The crew are the employees of [[Adventurers/Adventurers\|the party]] aboard the Asteroidea/Star and Dove.

 ## Members of the crew
 | Name                       | Role       |